Mizogg/Python-WebServer/README.md

 Webserver_ice.py Hunt for Bitcoin Adresses starting 1, 3 and bc1 and ETH.
 New BloomFilter for Quicker database loading and search.
 Auto database Update included.

+Test it here http://194.163.146.206:3333/ (speed limited.)

 Webserver_4.9.1.py Hunt for Bitcoin.
 Just addresses starting with 1

 Includes Auto Random and Auto Sequential.
 No NEED for tamper monkey.
 Amazing Program.
 ```
 search field added.
 To use:(paste and remove focus by clicking)
 WIF search by WIF